Being Socially Awkward.

 Have you ever noticed the way other people walk away from a conversation on a joke?
 They are both (or all) laughing and it seems like such a natural way to part ways and go about their day.
 Me?
 I never know how to end a conversation (which is another reason why I rarely start them) and as soon as I’m out of sight, I’m mumbling to myself or counting touches on the door handle trying to get my latest interaction out of my head.
 I wasn’t good enough, normal enough and I looked like an idiot.

-I wish I didn’t care but my whole self is based on how I come across to other people.
+I wish I didn’t care, but my whole self is based on how I come across to other people.
 If they don’t adore me, then I am worthless.

+Being socially awkward is soul destroying for me.
 I’m socially awkward to the point that I make other people feel awkward when they are witnessing my awkwardness.

-I’ve not entertained anyone at home in around fifteen years, with my last attempt being an awkward mess.
 Here’s another thing I’ve noticed about other people when they socialize at home; they have other things going on so it makes the visit more interesting.
 They might have people popping round or they might have to nip out and so ask their guest if they want to go with them.
 It’s spontaneous and natural because it’s not a big deal to them.

 I marvel at the way people say hello to each other on the street and then carry on the conversation in such a natural way.
 They will ask if the other person got their car fixed in the end, or ask how their mother is.

 This is the whole point of listening to a conversation in the first place.
 But I’m rarely listening and so when I bump into a neighbour, I’ll say hi and they will say hi back and ask if I’m ok and I’ll say yes thanks and that’s it.
-I daren’t ask how they are because that could lead to a conversation where again, I’m struggling to focus on what they’re saying.
+I dare not ask how they are because that could lead to a conversation where again, I’m struggling to focus on what they’re saying.

 How I wish I could say something witty and leave on a laugh.